Octopus Apollo VCT – targeting regular tax-free income

 The managers use several approaches to find suitable companies to invest in.
 As well as conducting their own research, they regularly talk to companies that specialise in providing financing for small and medium-sized businesses.
 This helps to identify funding gaps in companies that could suit Octopus Apollo VCT’s investment mandate.
 Much of this work is driven by forming strong relationships, so the reputation of the team, and the performance track record of Octopus Apollo VCT, are important factors.

 This advertisement is issued by Octopus Investments Ltd and is not a prospectus.
-Any decision to invest under the offer should be made solely on the basis of the information contained in the Prospectus and application forms which can be downloaded from the document library.
+Any decision to invest under the offer should be made solely on the basis of the information contained in the Prospectus and application forms.

 The current tax benefits available to VCT investors are:

-- Income tax relief: Up to 30% income tax relief on the amount invested in each tax year, as long as you hold the shares for at least five years.
-The amount you can claim tax relief on cannot exceed £200,000 in each tax year, and the tax relief you get cannot exceed the amount of income tax you are expected to pay.
+- Income tax relief: Up to 30% income tax relief on the amount you invest in each tax year, as long as you hold the shares for at least five years.
+You can only claim income tax relief on VCT investments of up to £200,000 in each tax year, and the income tax relief you get cannot exceed the amount of income tax you are expected to pay.

-- Tax-free dividends: When the VCT pays dividends, there’s no tax to pay, and you won’t have to declare them on the tax return or self-assessment form, if you complete one.
+- Tax-free dividends: If the VCT pays dividends, there’s no tax to pay, and you won’t have to declare them on the tax return or self-assessment form.

-- Tax-free capital gains on the sale of shares: If the value of the shares has increased while you have held them, you will not be liable for capital gains tax when you sell them; the growth is tax free.
+- Tax-free capital gains on the sale of shares: If the value of the shares increases, you will not be liable for capital gains tax when you sell them; the growth is tax free.